-Faculty members may request teaching observations and consultations with Sheridan staff by submitting an online request, while graduate students may request teaching observations with Sheridan peer Teaching Consultants by following the process below.
+Graduate students may request teaching observations with Sheridan peer Teaching Consultants by following the process below.

 A Teaching Observation is composed of three “touchpoints”: an initial consultation, a teaching observation, and a follow-up consultation.
 For graduate students requesting a Teaching Observation, two of the Sheridan Center’s trained Teaching Consultants will arrange an initial consultation meeting to discuss your teaching goals and areas of interest or concern.
 Consultants will then visit and observe your course and provide feedback related to your goals in a follow-up consultation meeting.
 The Teaching Observation process is deliberately interdisciplinary.
 Your Consultants will be from different disciplines in order to provide feedback from multiple perspectives.

 To arrange a Teaching Observation, fill out an online request form at least two weeks prior to the date when you would like to be observed.
 This form asks you to describe the context and your goals for the observation.
 The Sheridan Center will notify you via email once your Teaching Observation has been successfully scheduled.

 Your Teaching Consultants will contact you to arrange for a brief, initial consultation meeting to discuss your goals for the observation, the context for your course or teaching opportunity, and answer any questions you may have about the observation process.
 Some suggestions for discussing goals.